Mahesh-Gontla/my-jenkins-lab-2/README.md

 # my-jenkins-lab-2
-jenkins 2nd task by me
+jenkins 2nd task by me for build periodically trigger in jenkins